InserirAquiNome/crypto/blockchain_madness.md

 ## Intro

-I like a lot of wathcing [block digest] videos.
+I like a lot of watching [block digest](https://www.youtube.com/channel/UCb53lXz2IzEFT5JNHSbdvPg) videos.

 And this [episode](https://youtu.be/iSQidaREBLM?t=49m38s) they talk about UE